Functional Medicine: What is it?

 You'll notice on the functional medicine blood test (to the right) that there are two columns for the result ranges: 1) functional ranges, and 2) lab ranges.
 Functional medicine practitioners have tighter ranges than typical blood test analysis.
 This is because they are not looking for points where people are in crisis or not in crisis, but rather, points where people are healthy and without symptoms.

-Examples of colorado springs functional medicine at work
+Examples of functional medicine at work in patients

-It’s common these days in Colorado Springs to hear that someone you know and/or love has had to visit a multitude of doctors before they identify their problem, and are offered drugs or surgery as the only solution.
+It’s common these days to hear that someone you know and/or love has had to visit a multitude of doctors before they identify their problem, and are offered drugs or surgery as the only solution.

 A great example of this is a man who recently spoke to one of our doctors about a mysterious pain he had in his abdomen.
 He went to his primary care doctor who referred him to a specialist who identified that he had heightened enzyme levels, for which he was prescribed a drug, and then recommended surgery.
 The doctors who prescribed

 and recommended these solutions, still, admittedly, do not know what is wrong with him.
 The drug they gave him brought down his enzyme level, but produced every side-effect listed on the medication.
 Now, he has new symptoms to chase.

 Eighty-percent of Americans are said to die from chronic diseases like heart disease, cancer and diabetes.